comnetsAD/oligopoly/README.md

-# Big Tech Dominance Despite Global Mistrus
+# Big Tech Dominance Despite Global Mistrust
 The paper is currently under review.
 The authors are happy to provide the data upon request.